annejan/bolt-extension-clientlogin/readme.md

     http://your-bolt-site.com/authenticate/endpoint?hauth.done=Google
     (change the domain name to match yours)
 1. Click 'Create'
-1. Use the 'Client ID' and 'Client Secret' in your config
+1. Add the 'Client ID' and 'Client Secret' to your config.yml

 Twitter
 -------